 It is essential that each student clock in and out when entering or leaving the department.
 This is your responsibility!!
-A student cannot clock in or out by another student.
-If one fails to clock in or out it will result in loss of hours not clocked
+This is mandated by the Texas Department of Licensing and Regulation, also mandated by the state is a student can not clock in or out by another student.
+If one fails to clock in or out it will result in loss of hours not clocked.
+Chewing gum will not be allowed in the student salon.